 Sounds familiar, doesn’t it?
 It’s as if the orphan Harry Potter himself attended this school and was put into one of the four competing houses!

 P.S.
 The school is also beautiful in the evening!
 It’s one of my favorite Harry Potter locations to visit in Edinburgh in the dark.
 You can view it from Greyfriar’s Kirkyard… which just happens to be next up on the list!

 Psst… hey you!
 Yeah, you.
 Are you thinking of traveling without proper insurance?
 Think again, pal!
 You never know what could happen when on the road.
-That’s why I always recommend World Nomads Travel Insurance!
+That’s why I always recommend World Nomads Travel Insurance or SafetyWing!

 3. Greyfriar’s Kirkyard